PinkDisorder/Technomagus/README.md

 - [ ] Possibly EU from Botania Mana via a Multiblock.
 - [ ] Write the quests up to IV for a start.
 A lot of the gregtech side of it can be based on the community pack.
 - [ ] Figure out how to integrate Better Nether and Better End both of which come with their own progression

+### Installation Instructions

+Create a new Prism instance with latest forge for 1.20.1 Download packwiz-installer-bootstrap from https://github.com/packwiz/packwiz-installer-bootstrap/releases and place it in the instance Minecraft folder
+Go to Edit Instance -> Settings -> Custom commands, then check the Custom Commands box and paste the following command into the pre-launch command field:

+`"$INST_JAVA" -jar packwiz-installer-bootstrap.jar https://https://pinkdisorder.github.io/Vestiges-of-Tomorrow/pack.toml`